 Winter hardy to USDA Zones 6-8 where it is easily grown in average, medium moisture, well-drained soil in full sun to part shade.
 Best flowering and fruiting typically occur in full sun.
 Stems can become leggy in too much shade.
 Prune in early spring if needed.
 Flowers bloom on new wood.
 Plant in a protected location in USDA Zone 5 where the above-ground stems may not be reliably winter hardy.
 In the alternative, shrubs may be grown in the manner of herbaceous perennials in Zone 5 by pruning stems back to 6” in late winter each year.
 Best cross-pollination and resultant fruit production occur when shrubs are planted in groups or massed.

 Callicarpa bodinieri, commonly known as Bodinier beautyberry, is a rounded, deciduous shrub that typically grows 6-10’ tall with upright slender branching.
 It is native to Sichuan, Hubei and Shaanxi provinces in central and western China.
 Lilac flowers in dense sprays (cymes to 1.5” diameter) bloom in the leaf axils along the stems in summer (June-August) on new growth of the season.
-Flowers are followed by glossy violet-purple fruits (1/8” to 1/6” diameter) which ripen in September.
-Elliptic to ovate-elliptic green leaves (to 7” long) with toothed margins are downy on both surfaces.
+Flowers are followed by glossy violet-purple fruits (1/8” to 1/6” diameter) which ripen in September, but put on their best fruit display through October.
+Elliptic to ovate-elliptic green leaves (to 7” long) with acuminate tips and toothed margins are downy on both surfaces.
 Stems are also downy.
 Leaves turn golden yellow in autumn.
 This shrub is primarily included in gardens for its showy fall fruit display.

 Var. giraldii shrubs lack the down found on the stems and leaves of species plants.
 This variety has slightly more compact growth and superior form to the species.
 It is much more commonly sold in commerce than species plants.